Arc Length Calculator

 What is an Arc Length Calculator?

-An Arc Length Calculator is a mathematical tool that computes the length of an arc (curved segment) of a circle based on the radius and central angle.
-This calculator is essential for geometry, trigonometry, engineering design, construction planning, and any application requiring precise measurements of curved paths or circular segments.
+An Arc Length Calculator is a specialized mathematical tool that computes the length of an arc (curved segment) of a circle based on the radius and central angle.
+This calculator is essential for professionals in engineering, architecture, manufacturing, and land surveying who need precise measurements of curved paths or circular segments for design specifications, material calculations, and construction planning.

-The arc length calculation depends on whether the angle is measured in degrees or radians:
+The arc length calculation depends on whether the central angle is measured in degrees or radians:

 Arc Length with Angle in Radians